marcelinechang/DatabaseSystem/README.md

 * Designing the update page to dynamically display content based on the selected data.

 **HW4** : [Personal Preference Information](https://youtu.be/ILfGN8aaCIs) / [Code](https://github.com/marcelinechang/DatabaseSystem/tree/main/HW4_PersonalPreferenceInformation)
+* Implements a confirmation dialog to prevent accidental deletions, ensuring data integrity.
+* Allows filtering of records based on selected fields.
+Users can select multiple fields for precise results, or leave all fields unselected to apply a global search.
+* Automatically adapts to the available fields in each record, enabling efficient and relevant modifications.

  # Notes #